Skip to Main Content

 No-credit-check loans for medical emergencies

-For example, you may be able to get a PAL, or a cash advance through an app or existing credit card.
-Review the rates and terms to ensure you can afford the repayments, however.
-If a loan doesn’t require a credit check, there’s often a catch, such as high rates and fees, a short repayment period, or both.
+Other examples include cash advance apps and payday alternative loans (which may involve a soft credit check).
+Review the rates and terms to ensure you can afford the repayments.
+If a loan doesn't require a credit check, there's often a catch, such as high rates and fees, a short repayment period, or both.

 Where can I get an emergency loan?